Good Education is considered a gateway to a great career. But the cost of higher education today has gone up and can be an issue.

-Available with/without Collateral
+Available with and without Collateral

 Education loans can go up to Rs 1 crore based on the needs of the student.
 While public sector banks lend collateral-free education loans for up to Rs 7.5 lakhs, many other private sector banks and education loan lenders give collateral-free loans up to Rs 40 lakhs.
 However, this will strictly depend on the lender.

 Lower Interest Rates

-Interest rates on education loans are lesser as lending for education is categorized under Priority Sector.
+Interest rates on education loans are lesser as lending for education is categorized under the Priority Sector.
 The interest rate can range from 9 -15% depending on the details of the applicant and lender credit policies.

-Allows Income Tax Benefits
+Provides Income Tax Benefits

 Longer Repayment Periods